 - The sheds are hand painted with brushes and rollers with two thick coats of paint for the walls and 3 thick coats of paint for the trim.
 Nothing is sprayed.

-- The doors are caulked, the nail heads are caulked and the seams are caulked.
+- The doors are caulked and seams of the shed are caulked.

 - The trim is all primed on the back sides and edges for a better seal.

 - All the trim is sanded before it is painted.

 - The paint is Behr Marquee Paint (lifetime warranty and is Behr’s top tier paint) and the customer receives left over paint for their records.

 - The painting is the same price whether you choose from the 1,500 colors offered or if you want a custom color match to another structure.